christianhelle/christianhelle.github.io/_posts/2013/2013-04-15-using-windows-phone-custom-contact-store.md

 [![Custom Contact](/assets/images/custom-contact.png)

 I hope you found this useful.
-You can check out the source code using the link below
+You can check out the source code [here](assets/samples/CustomContactStore.zip)

-<iframe height="120" src="https://skydrive.live.com/embed?cid=CA531E7FB4762C70&amp;resid=CA531E7FB4762C70%2136984&amp;authkey=AE6ctkxSOjg-Xgo" frameborder="0" width="98" scrolling="no"></iframe>